-The police arrested four Kruger National Park (KNP) staff members, a well-known ex-cop turned criminal and seven Mozambicans in connection with rhino poaching, the arrests came in the last week and made headlines around the world.
+The police arrested four Kruger National Park (KNP) staff members, a well-known ex-cop turned criminal and seven Mozambicans in connection with rhino poaching.

 According to sources in the Government's official communication corridors, more arrests can be expected soon.
 The former cop, Joseph Nyalunga was arrested in Hazyview.
 He had rhino horn and R60 000 in his possession.
 The Mozambicans, Timothy Ngcobe, 44, David Lazerus, 29, Carlito Masundu, 25, Santos Smit, 28, Chicco Khoza, 35, Sam Mashaba, 36, and Sello Zitha, 35 were arrested over the weekend.
 "During the arrest of other suspects, police seized over R5 million in cash, several television sets, electronic devices, guns and 54 hunting knives that were recovered from four houses situated in different areas in the province," said national police spokesperson Vishnu Naidoo.